mwbowers/mwbowers.github.io/reference/datagate/datagate-client/as400-program.md

 ### object ParmToObject([ProgParm parameter](/reference/datagate/datagate-data-link/prog-parm.html), [Type returnType](https://docs.microsoft.com/en-us/dotnet/api/system.type), [int element](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/integral-numeric-types))

 Converts the specified parameter to an object of the specified type.

+#### Remarks
+This method converts the specified parameter to an object of the specified type in the ASNA DataGate client.
+It checks if the provided parameter is null or has no metadata, and if so, throws an exception.
+It also checks if the parameter is structured, and if so, throws an exception.
+It then creates a new SubParmName with the specified element index and calls the ToObject method of the parameter with the SubParmName.

 ```cs
 object ParmToObject(ProgParm parameter, Type returnType, int element)